 Han Market

-Whenever we go somewhere new, we always like to head to the market and see how locals live, discover local products, and see the real prices of a place.
+Whenever we go somewhere new, we always like to visit the market to see how locals live, discover local products, and learn the real prices of a place.

-Following our visit to Ho Chi Minh, we were expecting people to be more aggressive about selling their products, but we were surprised to see that the Han Market is not like that at all.
+Following our visit to Ho Chi Minh, we expected people to be more aggressive about selling their products, but we were surprised to see that the Han Market was not like that at all.

-Tens of stalls with all kinds of products, from clothes to local spices, coffee, and fruit.
+Tens of stalls with various products, from clothes to local spices, coffee, and fruit.
 People wandering around looking for something in particular, tourists window shopping, and shop owners playing games just to make time pass by faster.

-Later on, we went to see also a modern western-style shopping mall.
-Only because it was on our way to the hotel and we were curious about prices in comparison to the ones in Hong Kong.
+Later on, we also went to see a modern Western-style shopping mall.
+Only because it was on our way to the hotel, and we were curious about prices compared to the ones in Hong Kong.

 When you’re really passionate about shopping and want to see all these in one tour without having to stress about getting around or locations, opt for booking a Da Nang Shopping tour.